jacob-hougaard/jacob-hougaard/README.md

 # 👋 Hi, I’m @jacob-hougaard
 Hello and welcome to my GitHub profile!

-My name is Jacob and I am a professional software developer with over half a decade of experience.
+My name is Jacob and I am a IT Professional with over half a decade of experience.

 I work at IBM where I have gained expertise in various technologies and development methodologies.